PearCoding/Ignis/docs/src/scene/bsdfs.rst

     - |number|
     - :code:`0`, :code:`0`
     - Yes
     - Roughness terms.
-Can be specified isotropic using :paramtype:`roughness` as well.
+Can be specified implicitly using :paramtype:`roughness` and :paramtype:`anisotropic` instead.
+  * - roughness, anisotropic
+    - |number|
+    - :code:`0`, :code:`0`
+    - Yes
+    - Roughness and anisotropic terms.
+Can be specified explicitly using :paramtype:`roughness_u` and :paramtype:`roughness_v` instead.
+Anisotropic is the amount of anisotropy in the roughness distribution.

 .. subfigstart::